ccano/cc2223/session8/README.md

 *Pay attention: Each run require different output folder*

-With a file Oddyssey.txt in /tmp (HDFS):
+With a file from one of these sample datasets already in HDFS:

 ```
 hadoop jar Min.jar Min /user/CCSA2223/5000_ECBDL14_10tst.data /user/CCSA2223/<yourID>/<folder>/